300 classified documents have been seized from Mar-a-lago, report claims

 The former president says he had a “standing order” to declassify material that left the White House, but no information has surfaced that he declassified material.
 The National Archives spent reportedly spent much of last year trying to retrieve documents from Mr Trump related to his presidency.

-The FBI executed the search warrant earlier this month, which led to Republicans vocally criticising the bureau.
+The FBI executed the search warrant earlier this month, authorised agents to search for “physical documents and records constituting evidence, contraband, fruits of crime, or other items illegally possessed in violation” of US law, including the Espionage Act.
 Attorney General Merrick Garland said that he “personally approved” the search warrant for the president’s home.

+The former president’s attorneys have filed a lawsuit requesting that a third party known as a special master review the documents seized from Mar-a-Lago to determine whether any of them should be returned because they are shielded by executive or attorney-client privilege.

+The Times reported that after the Justice Department began its investigation earlier this year, it came to believe Mr Trump possessed additional documents it needed to collect and it issued a subpoena for the return of classified material.

 Register for free to continue reading